-- No alteration to the structure shall be made, except for conservation purposes or scientific activities that do not detract from the values of the Area as specified in section 1. - No historic structure shall be removed from the Area, unless specified in a Permit issued in accordance with the provisions of section 7(vii).
+- No new structures are to be erected in the Area, or scientific equipment installed, except for conservation or scientific activities that do not detract from the values of the Area as specified in section 1. - No historic item shall be removed from the Area, unless specified in a Permit issued in accordance with the provisions of section 7(vii).